Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Experimental Methods

 \subsection{Sample preparation}

-hBN samples (2D Semiconductors, USA) consist of flakes ranging from $\sim$10 nm to 5 $\mu$m.
-The samples are neutron-irradiated in a Triga Mark IPR-R1 nuclear reactor (CDTN, Brazil), with thermal neutron flux of $4\times 10^{12}\,\rm{n}\, \rm{cm}^{ - 2} \,\rm{s}^{-1}$ up to a total dose of $2.3 \times 10^{17} \, \rm{n} \, \rm{cm}^{ - 2}$ (16 h).
+hBN samples (micro-powder from 2D Semiconductors, USA) are neutron-irradiated in a Triga Mark IPR-R1 nuclear reactor (CDTN, Brazil), with thermal neutron flux of $4\times 10^{12}\,\rm{n}\, \rm{cm}^{ - 2} \,\rm{s}^{-1}$ up to a total dose of $2.3 \times 10^{17} \, \rm{n} \, \rm{cm}^{ - 2}$ (16 h).
 Considering that thermal neutrons are blocked by a Cd capsule, and the fast and epithermal neutron flux is about one order of magnitude lower, the total neutron dose to the hBN samples is about $2.3 \times 10^{16} \, \rm{n} \, \rm{cm}^{ - 2}$.
-Compared to electron, proton, and ion irradiations, fast neutrons have no electrical charge, and therefore present homogeneous and high penetration depths in almost all materials.\cite{HOSSEINI2021} Irradiated hBN samples are pre-characterized by electron paramagnetic resonance (EPR) in the 10 to 300 K temperature range, from which the presence of $V^{-}_{B}$ defects is inferred.\cite{Toledo2020}
+Compared to electron, proton, and ion irradiations, fast neutrons have no electrical charge, and therefore present homogeneous and high penetration depths in almost all materials.\cite{HOSSEINI2021} Irradiated hBN samples are pre-characterized by electron paramagnetic resonance (EPR) in the 10 to 300 K temperature range, from which the presence of $V^{-}_{B}$ defects is inferred.\cite{Toledo2020} Irradiated samples, consisting of flakes up to 5 $\mu$m in size, are sonicated in solution and dropcast on a glass cover slip.